Board of Equalization

 Applications (click to open)

-Petition to the County Board of Equalization (link to Dept. of Revenue for up-to-date forms)
+Petition to the County Board of Equalization (link to Dept. of Revenue)

 Publications (click to open)